daveho/nearly_c/README.md

 ## Why?

 My intention is to use this as the source language in a project sequence in the compilers course I teach.
+(Update: I did this in [Fall 2022](https://jhucompilers.github.io/fall2022) and it went reasonably well.)

 Full modern C (e.g., ISO C, C99, C11, etc.) has surprising complexity.
 However, with some careful omission of difficult language features, such